chayon-chandra-sarker/chayon-chandra-sarker/README.md

 I'm **Chayon Chandra Sarker**, a passionate **Frontend Web Developer from Bangladesh** 🇧🇩

-I enjoy building **modern, responsive and high-performance web applications**.
+I enjoy building **modern, responsive, and high-performance web applications**.

 💡 I love working with modern technologies and continuously improving my development skills.

-🎯 My goal is to become a professional developer and work with international clients through freelancing platforms like **Fiverr**.
+🎯 My goal is to become a professional developer and work with international clients through freelancing platforms.

 ---